khalilouardini/treeVAE-reproducibility/README.rst

 Installation guide
 ======
-    + Clone the github repository, install the dependencies `pip install -r requirements.txt`.
+    + Clone the github repository, create an environment and install the dependencies: `pip install -r requirements.txt`.

 Instructions to reproduce experiments
 ======